Mugi, Tokushima: Climate

-Mugi has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Mugi has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Mugi is 16.2 °C. The average annual rainfall is 2330 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.0 °C, and lowest in January, at around 6.6 °C.

 Demographics

-Per Japanese census data, the population of Mugi has been declining rapidly since the 1960s, and is now less than half of what it was a century ago.
+Per Japanese census data, the population of Mugi has been declining rapidly since the 1960s, and is now roughly half of what it was a century ago.